TheEquus/equus-site/content/posts/googlectf-parking/index.md

 ### Block A
 {{< img blocka.png >}}
 If we let the flow of the gap go from left to right in this image (following the rough direction of the red arrows), we can simplify this block down to a simple logic circuit.
-As it turns out, the "4 inputs" are actually only 2 inputs, as one is always the reverse of the other.
-Even better, the "2 outputs" is only 1 output, as `not(A xor B)` is the opposite of `A xor B`.
+As it turns out, the "4 inputs" can be treated as 2 inputs, as one is always the reverse of the other.
+Even better, the "2 outputs" can also be seen as only 1 output, as `not(A xor B)` is the opposite of `A xor B`.

 ### Block B
 {{< img blockb.png >}}